What It Was Like Selling Ecstasy in the 90s Rave Scene

 At this point, we sort of already had the sources or knew how to get to them, but now, we had the money and the customers, so the sources kind of find you then.
 If you are a stand-up guy and not bringing heat, then people will want to work with you.
 I ran into people who ended up being connected to some of the major suppliers in the world.

 Nick: By the time everything played out, it was one of the dominant rings.
 The major drop-off points in the States for ecstasy were LA, New York, and Miami.
 The reason for that was because those cities had thriving dance industries.
-In those kinds of cities, you had 30,000 people at parties on weekends taking one or two pills each – you could be talking about 40,000 to 50,000 pills on a weekly basis.
+In those kinds of cities, you had 30,000 people at parties on weekends taking one or two pills each—you could be talking about 40–50,000 pills on a weekly basis.

 Jonny: We got our E from two main sources.
 From a non-mafia source, we were getting MDMA in powder form that was, at the time, some of the best E ever sold in the city.
 That was a market opener for us due to the quality.